NumEconCopenhagen/ConsumptionSaving/README.md

 To develop the package follow these steps:

-1. Install watchdog, `pip install watchdog`
-2. Clone this repository
+1. Clone this repository
-3. Locate the cloned repostiory in a terminal
+2. Locate the cloned repostiory in a terminal
-4. Run `python setyp.py watch`
+4. Run `pip install -e .`

-This re-installs the package whenever you make any changes.
+Changes you make to the package is now immediately effective on your own computer.